 Please take the following items to your appointment:

-- Proof of residency such as a current utility bill with a street address (no PO boxes), rent or mortgage receipt, or a Medicaid card.
+- Proof of residency such as a current utility bill with a street address (no PO boxes), rent or mortgage receipt.

 - Proof of income for each household member who works.
 You must bring documentation such as check stubs showing the last 30 days of pay.
 If you receive Medicaid you may bring your Medicaid card as proof of income.
 You may also bring a letter from Human Services showing the amount you receive in Food Stamps or the Family Employment Program.